How to Make Sure Your Child is Getting Enough Sleep

 Indications that Your Child is Not Getting Enough Sleep

 In young children (toddlers/babies):

-- Baby is constantly cranky, whiney, needy, clingy, fidgety or hyperactive.
+- Baby is continuously cranky, whiney, needy, clingy, fidgety, or hyperactive.

 - He or she wakes up groggy and falls asleep again quickly after being woken up.